 - 1 tablespoon green chili sauce

-- 1 1/4 pounds ground venison or very lean ground beef
+- 1 1/4 pounds ground venison or lean ground beef

 - 1/2 cup raisins

-- Heat olive oil in a large skillet over medium high heat.
-Add onions, potatoes and garlic and cook until onions start to brown and caramelize.
-Stir often and turn down heat if vegetables begin to burn.
+- Heat olive oil in a large skillet over medium-high heat.
+Add onions, celery, potatoes and garlic and cook until onions start to brown and caramelize.
+Stir often.
+Turn down heat if vegetables begin to burn.
 About 10 minutes.